-Mick Jagger Net Worth: Mick Jagger, also known as Sir Michael Philip Jagger, is an English singer, songwriter, actor and producer who has a net worth of $500 million.
+Mick Jagger, also known as Sir Michael Philip Jagger, is an English singer, songwriter, actor and producer.
+Mick Jagger has a net worth of $500 million.
 Mick Jagger is best known as the lead vocalist of The Rolling Stones, a position he has held since the band's formation in the early 1960s.
 As of this writing, The Stones have sold more than 200 million records worldwide.
 The band still tours consistently to this day, nearly every year.
+When the band does tour it can be one of the highest-grossing musical acts in the world.
 For example, in 2018 the band earned $117 million off just 14 shows.

 Jagger was childhood friends with Keith Richards, as the pair attended Wentworth Primary School together.
 They were even neighbors until the Richards family moved in 1954.
 Eventually, several years later, the pair reunited when Richards ran into Jagger on a train.
 Jagger was carrying albums from Chess Records by Chuck Berry and Muddy Waters, and the pair rekindled their friendship over their shared musical interests.

 After leaving school in 1961, Jagger moved in with Richards and guitarist Brian Jones.
 While Richards and Jones made plans to start their own rhythm and blues group, Jagger attended classes at the London School of Economics, where he studied business on a government grant.
 Eventually, Jagger left the London School of Economics and joined Richards and Jones in their practices, and together they set the foundations for what would become the band The Rolling Stones.

 The Rolling Stones